Astronauts Get Ready for Spacewalk While Science Continues

-Category: Space Hits: 2(Clockwise from bottom) Expedition 65 Flight Engineers Mark Vande Hei, Megan McArthur, Shane Kimbrough and Thomas Pesquet participate in robotics training to support the solar array installation spacewalks.
+Category: Space Hits: 3(Clockwise from bottom) Expedition 65 Flight Engineers Mark Vande Hei, Megan McArthur, Shane Kimbrough and Thomas Pesquet participate in robotics training to support the solar array installation spacewalks.

 Four Expedition 65 crew members spent Thursday preparing for the third spacewalk to continue new roll-out solar array installation work.
 The other three International Space Station crew members continued with variety of space research.